AbdulSattar81/DevOps/Shell_Scripting/readme.md

 << Commands
 Shell_Commands I keep forgetting:

-free - lists the memory of the machine. nproc - it will list the number of CPU's running on VM. top - It will list the processesand many other details of the machine.
+free (lists the memory of the machine) nproc (it will list the number of CPU's running on VM) top (It will list the processesand many other details of the machine)

-df - lists available disk space df -h: Human readable
+df (lists available disk space df -h (-h stands for Human readable

 #we should give Set parameter at the beginning of the shell script after shebang(#!/bin/bash)
-set -x #it will print the input command  & output result on the terminal itself.
-(-x stands for debug mode)
+set -x (it will print the input command  & output result on the terminal itself) (-x stands for debug mode)

 pipe( | ) is used whenever we want to provide the output of the first command to the input of the second command.
 #if you are using pipe (|) in the script, make sure the script exits whenever there is an error, for that we need to use set parameter/command.
 For example:
-set -e #exits when there is an error set -o pipefail # this command is very important without this, the set -e command still print the output with the error message.
+set -e (exits when there is an error) set -o pipefail (this command is very important without this, the set -e command still print the output with the error message)

 1. ps -ef (-ef give all the processess running)
 2. ps -ef | grep amazon (ex: in place of amazon you can type anything that you want to filter by.)